Ruclo/commitagent/commitaid-command.md

 - Includes additional details in the body if the change is complex
 - Follows conventional commits format when appropriate (feat:, fix:, docs:, etc.)

-If the environment variable `COMMITAGENT_SPEC` is set, follow those custom guidelines instead of the defaults above.
+If the environment variable `COMMITAID_SPEC` is set, follow those custom guidelines instead of the defaults above.

 ## Output Format